Everything You Need to Know About Microvias in Printed Circuit Design

 This fine-pitch LGA processor needs microvias to reach inner layers.

 Have you ever wondered how designers pack so much functionality into such a small space?
 You can thank HDI design techniques and microvias in printed circuit design.
 These small structures let traces reach inner layers of a PCB with high interconnect density and high layer count.
-These structures have been around for years, but they are becoming more common in a variety of systems that require multiple functions on a single board.
-If you've done a size study and you've determined you'll need ~6 mil traces to fit all your components in your PCB, you'll inevitably be using microvias to route between layers.
-Here's how these structures are formed and what you need to know about microvias in your PCB.
+These structures have been around for years, but they are becoming more common in a variety of systems that require multiple functions on a single circuit board.
+If you've done a size study and you've determined you'll need ~6 mil traces to fit all your components in your printed circuit board, you'll inevitably be using microvias to route between layers.
+Here's how these structures are formed and what you need to know about PCB microvias.

 As it's name suggests, a microvia is just a small version of a typical via, but exactly how small are they?
 Most people consider microvias to be a via with a diameter less than 150 µm.
 These tiny holes can be drilled mechanically or with lasers, although the latter process is constantly being improved and is preferred in PCB manufacturing thanks to its high throughput.
 New advances in laser drilling techniques could reduce microvias down to 15 µm.
 The lasers involved can only drill through one layer at a time.
-However, manufacturers can stack microvias on multiple layers by drilling them on individual layers, followed by stacking and pressing each layer.
+However, manufacturers use a stacked microvia with multiple layers by drilling them on individual layers, followed by stacking and pressing each layer.

 Microvias are almost as futuristic as the lasers that drill them.